akshitpatel01/GSoC-2021-Report/README.md

 - **Add support for custom context in SEM**: Provide support for custom context created by users (using NS_LOG_APPEND_CONTEXT).
 Currently, ns-3 allows users to redifine/use NS_LOG_APPEND_CONTEXT and add custom string to the logs.
 As there is no clear start and end marks for the extended context, this task is yet to be done.

+I will gladly help if any issues come up with the new code added.

 ## Conclusion
+I am very thankfull to my family, mentors and the ns-3 community who helped and supported me throughout GSoC.
+Though my project comes to an end, I will keep contributing to open source as well as SEM.